**The information on this page is intended for the use of health and social care professionals only.**

 Appropriate use

-• The vehicles will transfer from hospital, hospice or home and can take the patient on their final journey to wherever their chosen place of care/death may be.
+The vehicles will transfer the patient on their final journey to wherever their chosen place of care/death may be.

-• If a patient stabilises in the hospice and wishes to be discharged home to die, a further journey in the EOL transport will be an appropriate use of this service.
+The vehicles can be used to admit a patient into a hospice or palliative care unit (PCU) for symptom control at EOL.
+If the patient stabilises in the hospice or PCU and wishes to be discharged home to die, a further journey in the EOL transport will be an appropriate use of this service.

-• Please pre-book these journeys via patient transport if own transport is not available.
+- If the patient is going for ongoing treatment or returning from treatment, please pre-book these journeys via the patient transport service (PTS) if own transport is not available.

-• Remember, just because the patient is palliative, does not mean this is their final journey, or they are dying and require an End of Life vehicle.
+Remember, just because the patient is palliative, does not mean this is their final journey, or they are dying and require an EOL vehicle.

 Ready to travel

-The patient must be ready, at the time booking e.g. medication, paperwork etc. If they are not, you will be asked to ring back when the patient is ready.
+The patient must be ready, at the time booking e.g. medication, and community prescription chart, DNACPR etc. If they are not, you will be asked to ring back when the patient is ready.

 Out of area requests